k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 **An internet access is unavailable**:

-- Download the VSIX file from the download page and upload it to the TDM project: Right-click the project-resources from the Project tree > Upload Files… > select the downloaded TDM VSIX file. -
+- Download the VSIX file from the download page and upload it to the TDM project: Right-click the project-resources from the Project Tree > Upload Files… > select the downloaded TDM VSIX file. -
 - Click the Extension icon then click the three dots icon (top-right of the pane) and select the *Install from VSIX…* option.
 A pop-up window opens: select the uploaded TDM VSIX file and click the *Install from VSIX* button.

 #### TDM Deployment